Setting up a Google Doc for optimal AO3 import

 - Highlight a bolded section heading, and go to “normal text” and pull it down and highlight “Header 3” and pick “Update header to match” so that you don’t change your section header/chapter title appearance, and then highlight everything you want to appear in the outline and pick “Header 3”.
 You can use multiple styles if you want to do an actual document outline that is more complex than chapter titles.

-Note that if you use “Heading 2” for chapters and “Heading 3 for subheads, you’ll get a more sophisticated outline.
+Note that if you use “Heading 2” for chapters and “Heading 3 for subheads, you’ll get a more sophisticated outline while you're writing.
+This isn't ideal for AO3 though.
+Chapter 2 explains how to get all the styles you need for AO3 in every doc.

 Handy trick: If you are doing a prologue, use Heading 3 for the Prologue and Chapter 1 and put them both in the same "Chapter 1" in Ao3.
 Use heading 4 for subheads in that case.
-Heading 3 mimics the chapter headlines and will make your story look mostly seamless in "entire work" view.
+Heading 3 is similar to the chapter headlines and will make your story look mostly seamless in "entire work" view.

 - Put in a few paragraph breaks when you start your document, then hit CTRL-A to select all text in your document.